-If so, you’re in good company.
-Not being able to produce enough milk is a common concern among breastfeeding moms.
-But experts say only about five percent of women actually have a low breast milk supply.
-So in all likelihood, your body can produce enough milk.
+If you’re worried about producing enough breast milk for your baby, you’re not alone.
+This is a common concern among breastfeeding parents at some point in their breastfeeding journey.
+In all likelihood, your body can produce enough milk.
 You just need to help it along a bit.
+How?

 1. Empty your breasts

 Nursing or pumping frequently is important because it sends a message to your body that you need more.
-For most breastfeeding moms, this means either nursing or pumping every two to three hours.
-But it’s not just about frequency; you also need empty your breasts more effectively.
+For most breastfeeding moms and parents, this means either nursing or pumping every two to three hours.
+But it’s not just about frequency; you also need to empty your breasts more effectively.

 Here's the bottom line: when our breasts are full we have slower milk production; when our breasts are empty we have faster milk production.